Tesla windscreen or windshield replacement guide for owners

 - Check your insurance for approved glass replacement companies and contact these.
 Insurance companies are often happy for you to do this directly and the glass replacement company can check your details and notify the insurance company on your behalf.

-- Establish whether a replacement is required or whether a resin fix is suitable.
-If a resin fix is suitable then this can be easily arranged with no further work required on the car
+- Establish with the repair company whether a replacement is required or whether a resin injection fix is suitable.
+If a resin fix is suitable then this can be easily arranged with no further work required on the car.
+They will use the size and position of the crack to determine what is required.

-- When booking the replacement provide the part number to the glass replacement company.
-Some may not want it, but we have heard too many stories of the wrong glass arriving and the replacement aborted, the part number should help
+- If a replacement windscreen is needed, provide the part number to the glass replacement company.
+Some may not want it, but we have heard too many stories of the wrong glass arriving and the replacement aborted, the existing part number should help them.

-- The glass replacement company will obtain the glass, almost always directly from Tesla and arrange fitment.
+- The glass replacement company will obtain the glass, almost always directly from Tesla and arrange fitting.
 This is no different to almost every other car on the market, there is nothing particularly unusual about Tesla, many cars also have cameras and attachments to the windscreen.
+Tesla do however have exceptionally large windscreens and may require more than one person to fit the glass.
+Do not assume Tesla will do a better job, they nearly always subcontract glass fitting out to 3rd parties and windscreen fitters replace glass all the time whereas a Tesla mechanic may not do the work very often.